 How much coffee does Costa Rica export?

-Since then, Costa Rica’s coffee industry has fluctuated.
-Still, it remains one of the biggest parts of the country’s economy.
+Despite the fluctuation of Costa Rica’s coffee industry, joe remains one of the most significant parts of the country’s economy.

-So there you have it!
-Everything you need to know about Costa Rica coffee plus some stellar coffee recommendations.
-Whether you’re looking for mild acidity and bright flavors or a rich, lux mix of dark heady notes, Costa Rica has you covered and can provide an amazing coffee experience.
+So, there you have it — a detailed overview of Costa Rican coffee, plus a few stellar bean recommendations.
+Whether you’re searching for something with mild acidity and bright flavors or beans with a lux mix of dark and heady notes, Costa Rican joe has you covered and can provide an amazing coffee experience.

-We hope you enjoyed exploring the rich coffee culture of Costa Rica as much as we did!
+We hope you enjoyed exploring the country’s rich coffee culture as much as we did!

 ¡Pura Vida! & Happy Caffeinating!